Autodesk/maya-hydra/doc/selectionHighlightingArchitecture.md

 An application will provide a way to select an object, or to select components of an object.
 For example, for a mesh object, these components may be points, edges, or faces.
-At time of writing, only object selection highlighting is supported, and selection highlighting of components is unimplemented.
+Currently, only object selection highlighting and USD point instancing highlighting of meshes are supported.
+Selection highlighting of components is unimplemented.

 ## Selection: Application versus Hydra